darkcode02/aplicaciones-with-docker/node_app/README.md

-# Node.js App
+# Node.js App with JWT Authentication and CRUD

-This is a simple Node.js application that serves a static web page using Docker.
+This project demonstrates a Node.js application with JWT authentication, CRUD operations, and Docker.

 ## Setup

+### Docker

 1. Build the Docker image: